-Carmen Maria Machado is the author of the story collection Her Body and Other Parties (forthcoming in 2017) and the memoir House in Indiana (forthcoming in 2019), both from Graywolf Press.
+Carmen Maria Machado's debut short story collection, Her Body and Other Parties, is a finalist for the National Book Award and the Kirkus Prize, and the winner of the Bard Fiction Prize.
 She is a fiction writer, critic, and essayist whose work has appeared in the New Yorker, Granta, Tin House, Guernica, Electric Literature, AGNI, NPR, Gulf Coast, Los Angeles Review of Books, VICE, and elsewhere.
 Her stories have been reprinted in Best American Science Fiction & Fantasy, Best Horror of the Year, Year’s Best Weird Fiction, and Best Women’s Erotica.
-She was named as a "Writer to Watch" for Fall 2017 by Publisher's Weekly.
+Her memoir House in Indiana is forthcoming in 2019 from Graywolf Press.

 She holds an MFA from the Iowa Writers’ Workshop and has been awarded fellowships and residencies from the Michener-Copernicus Foundation, the Elizabeth George Foundation, the CINTAS Foundation, the Speculative Literature Foundation, the Clarion Science Fiction & Fantasy Writers’ Workshop, the University of Iowa, the Yaddo Corporation, Hedgebrook, and the Millay Colony for the Arts.
 She is the Artist in Residence at the University of Pennsylvania, and lives in Philadelphia with her wife.